saraseeberg/SightSee/README.md

 ### Choices related to accessibility

-To ensure our application is accessible to all usesrs, we have implemented several key measures.
-Firstly, we have incorporated ARIA labels to improve support for screen readers.
-This helps users with visuals impairments navigate the application ore effectivelt.
-Our color palette was designed with inclusivity in mind.
-It is optimized for users with different types of color blindness, ensuring all visual elements remain clear and visible, confirmed by our Lighthouse tests.
-Additionally, we prioritized keyboard navigation by making all interactive elements accessible through tabulation.
+To ensure our application is accessible to all users, we have implemented several key measures.
+First, we incorporated ARIA labels to enhance screen reader support, helping users with visual impairments navigate the application more effectively.
+Our color palette was designed with inclusivity in mind, optimized for users with various types of color blindness, ensuring all visual elements remain clear and visible—validated by our Lighthouse tests.
+Additionally, we prioritized keyboard navigation, making all interactive elements accessible through tabbing.

 ### Choices related to responsive design

 We have prioritized responsive design to ensure a seamless experience across devices and screen sizes.
 By leveraging CSS Grid and Flexbox, our layout adapt dynamically to different screens, while media queries finetune styles like font sizes and margins for optimal readability.
 Responsive images adjust to device resolution, enhancing load times and visual quality.

 ### Choices related to global state management

+The planner page uses global state management to maintain a single source of truth, ensuring consistency and seamless interaction across components.
+This approach simplifies data flow, reduces unnecessary re-renders, and improves scalability by allowing components to access shared data directly.
+It enhances performance and makes the planner page more intuitive and responsive for users.

 ### Choices related to reproducible code